nilearn/nilearn/doc/glossary.rst

         neural signals to hemodynamic signals observable with :term:`fMRI`.

     ICA
-        `Independant component analysis`_ is a computational method for separating a multivariate signal into additive subcomponents.
+        `Independent component analysis`_ is a computational method for separating a multivariate signal into additive subcomponents.

     MEG